 Feeding ecology is a fundamental component of fish biology, directly influencing physiological processes such as growth, reproduction, and metabolic activity.
 Seasonal shifts in feeding intensity, often quantified through indices such as the gastro-somatic index (GaSI), can provide indirect indicators of reproductive cycles.
 An inverse relationship is frequently observed between GaSI and the gonadosomatic index (GSI), as energy is diverted from somatic maintenance to gonad development during spawning periods.
 This physiological trade-off serves as a valuable proxy for assessing reproductive phenology and breeding seasons.

 Furthermore, feeding habits underpin predator–prey dynamics, shaping trophic interactions and energy flow within aquatic ecosystems (Gerking, 2014).
 Variability in prey availability can influence fish movement, distribution, and habitat selection, thereby affecting population structure and community assembly (Killen et al., 2010).
 Detailed dietary analysis offers critical insights into species' ecological roles, niche partitioning, and resource use—information essential for developing ecosystem-based fisheries management and conservation strategies (Cochrane, 2002; Wootton, 1998).
 Feeding is a complex process mediated by morphological adaptations, behavioral plasticity, and physiological constraints, all of which are influenced by the population dynamics of both predators and prey (Brodeur, 2017).
 Condition indices, including GaSI, are widely applied in fisheries science as proxies for nutritional status, feeding intensity, and overall fish health (Oni et al., 1983).
-Given the ecological and commercial significance of Scoliodonlaticaudus, alongside its Near Threatened conservation status, a detailed investigation of its feeding biology is imperative.
+Given the ecological and commercial significance of Scoliodon laticaudus, alongside its Near Threatened conservation status, a detailed investigation of its feeding biology is imperative.
 This study aims to analyze the seasonal feeding intensity, dietary composition, and trophic ecology of S. laticaudus from the Veraval coast, Gujarat, to generate baseline data that can inform sustainable harvest strategies and support the conservation of this key fishery resource.

 Materials and Methods